israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Round toggle button

-A rounded toggle button with an indicator that shifts left and right as it is toggled _on_ and _off_.
-The background color alternates between the theme background color and the [color keyword](#colors) selected as indicated below.
+This style features a rounded button with a **round** indicator that changes color and position when toggled _off_ and _on_.
+The button is a muted outline with a muted color indicator when _off_.
+The button is filled with the default or [selected color](#colors) with an accented indicator when _on_.

 ![round toggles](./assets/widget-styles/round-toggles.gif)